-The camp is located at 25 DAVID Plummer Rd, Raymond, Maine.
-Directions and a packing list can be found on the FAQ page of the website.
+The camp is located at 25 DAVID Plummer Rd, Raymond, Maine. directions and a packing list can be found on the FAQ page of the website.

 More information coming soon,

 Below is the camp roster.
 It is organized by last name of the camper.
 The far left column is the cabin assignment.
-Pay no attention to the number after the cabin name (camelot1 and camelot4 are both in the cabin Camelot - the number is meaningless).

 Please check that your camper is listed correctly below.
 If you can't find your camper, the most common situation is that they are listed under the parent name.

 Please also let us know if you have friends who think they are coming to camp this week but are not on this list.

 Camp starts tomorrow!
 Check-in is from 3:00-4:30pm tomorrow at 25 David Plummer Rd in Raymond, Maine.
 We will not be set up for registration until 3:00.
 Please do not reach the camp gate until 3:00 unless you ask for permission to come early for transportation logistics.